 Changes came in the early 1950s.
-Repainting into BR express blue was done in June 1950.
+No. 60115 went to Doncaster for a ‘General’ on 19th April, emerging on 2nd June wearing BR express blue.
 With 13 A1s having being repainted before June and 12 others having appeared in blue from new, No. 60115, as second in the class, was in the middle for blue paint when it was one of three done that month.
 Also in June it was named, probably while at Doncaster Works for general repairs which included the repainting; this was becoming the usual practice.
 While No. 60114 had run around for a year and a half as the sole named A1 BR had come under pressure, according to Willie Yeadon, to incur the cost of the nameplates for the rest of the class.
-No. 60115 was one of three to receive names in June as the 7th, 8th and 9thclass members named.
-Like certain others A1s it was named after a character in Sir Walter Scott’s ‘Waverley’ novels.
+No. 60115 was one of three to receive names in June as the 7th, 8th and 9th class members named.
+Like certain other A1s it was named after a character in Sir Walter Scott’s ‘Waverley’ novels.
 Literary sources show that Meg Merrilies was an “unusually tall, mysterious gypsy fortune-teller” with an “apparently supernatural ability to influence events.”
 She was based on a real 18th century gypsy.
 Though evicted from the Bertram lands in the novel she remained loyal to the family and much of the novel’s plot depended on her actions.
-Around this time the Flaman speed recorder fitted from new was removed as with the other 19 A1s so fitted.
-A lipped chimney replaced the plain version.
-In September 1952 No. 60115 became the 41st A1 to be repainted into BR green livery.
+During a visit to ‘The Plant’ for a ‘General’ from 25th April to 29th May the Flaman speed recorder fitted from new was removed, as with the other 19 A1s so fitted, and a lipped chimney replaced the plain version.
+A further ‘General’ at Doncaster saw No. 60115 appear on 19th September 1952 with boiler No. 9659, becoming the 41st A1 to be repainted into BR green livery.

 No. 60115 Meg Merrilies at Belle Isle with the 15:10hrs to Newcastle in July 1958 – Peter Townend

 No. 60115 had six different boilers during its life.
-The fourth, from September 1956 to May 1958, was a (Thompson) Diagram 117 boiler.
-These were identical to the (Peppercorn) Diagram 118 boilers fitted to the A1s when new except for the round dome which was placed further forward, the thicker barrel plates and a 7 cwt. increase in weight.
+The fourth, from September 1956 to May 1958, was a (Thompson) Diagram 117 boiler (No. 29784).
+These were identical to the (Peppercorn) Diagram 118 boilers fitted to the A1s when new except for the dome which was placed further forward, the thicker barrel plates and a 7 cwt. increase in weight.
 Sixteen A1s carried these at various times between 1955 and 1963; No. 60115 was the third to be so fitted.
-The later BR crest was applied to the tender in May 1958 after works attention.
+The later BR crest was applied to the tender in May 1958 after works attention (another ‘General, boiler 29831 being fitted).
 Again, being the second in the class did not make No. 60115 the second to be so treated – in fact in this case it was one of the last as at least 40 others had the new crest applied earlier.

 The second half of the 1950s continued with main line passenger work.
 At various times between 1956 and 1960 Meg Merrilies worked these named trains a number of times each: ‘The North Briton’, ‘The Heart of Midlothian’, ‘The Night Scotsman’, ‘The Talisman’, ‘The Flying Scotsman’, ‘The Tees Tyne Pullman’ and ‘The Aberdonian’.
 Examples include the up ‘Heart of Midlothian’ from Newcastle on 28th January 1956, the up ‘Flying Scotsman’ noted both from and into Newcastle on a number of occasions, the down ‘North Briton’ from Newcastle, the 22:15hrs ‘Night Scotsman’ from King’s Cross on five occasions in December 1956, plus the up ‘Talisman’ taking over at Newcastle to run to King’s Cross on 28th August 1958.
 Most workings appeared to be south from Newcastle but with some trips further north to Edinburgh.
 It also worked the up overnight train ‘The Tynesider’ into King’s Cross several times in late 1958 and early 1959.
 Other work included the York to Edinburgh parcels from Newcastle at 11:50hrs on 3rd January and 25th February 1956.
 More prestigious was being at the front of the Royal Train when it was stabled overnight between Picton and Hordon on 27th May 1960.